vishalcloudyuga/dcos-docs/1.9/usage/gpu-support.md

     echo "Public SubnetId: $public_subnet"
     ```

-1. Run the script from from your terminal with a single argument of stack prefix (STACK_NAME).
+1. Run the script from from your local terminal with a single argument of stack prefix (STACK_NAME).
     ```bash
     $ bash ./zen.sh dcos
     ```